Performance Guide

 For the best sim racing experience:

-- Disable all sync and FPS limiters
+- Disable sync and driver/external FPS limiters

 - Run windowed or borderless with RaceLab